hassek/vim-easytest/README.md

     nmap <C-t> :py run_current_class()<CR>
     nmap <D-t> :py run_current_file()<CR>

+## Known Issues

+- Vim root needs to match the `./manage.py` for django/django-nose to run tests correctly

 ## Contributing
 As one can see, there're still many issues to be resolved.
 Patches, suggestions and new language/framework syntax are always welcome!
 A list of open feature requests can be found [here](../../issues?labels=enhancement&state=open).